Search

 facebooktwitterlinkedInemail

-Low-Income, Black, Hispanic, and Native American Households Face High Energy Burdens
+Low-Income, Black, and Hispanic Households Face Higher Energy Burdens

-Even before the COVID-19 recession, energy bills strained many family budgets—and some far more than others.
-ACEEE’s 2020 research found that low-income, Black, Hispanic, and Native American households all face dramatically higher energy burdens—spending a greater portion of their income on energy bills—than the average household.
+Energy bills strain many household budgets, and some far more than others.
+ACEEE’s research has found that low-income, Black, Hispanic, and disadvantaged households all face dramatically higher energy burdens—spending a greater portion of their income on energy bills—than the average household.
 High energy burdens are correlated with greater risk for respiratory diseases, increased stress and economic hardship, and difficulty in moving out of poverty.
-These communities also experience acute systemic inequalities, barriers, and limited access to public and private resources, and they are now being hit the hardest by job losses and health impacts of the pandemic.

 Read the Report